darkcyberwizard/Adaptive-Gameplay/README.md

 ### 📜 License

 This project is released under the **MIT License** — you are free to use, modify, and distribute it with attribution.
+See [LICENSE](LICENSE) for details.

 ---